blosavio/speculoos/README.md

 &nbsp;               [int? string? ratio?])
 ;; =&gt; true</code></pre>
       <p>
-        Notice now the specification&apos;s predicate functions in the the lower row line up with the data&apos;s values in the upper row.
+        Notice how the specification&apos;s predicate functions in the the lower row line up with the data&apos;s values in the upper row.
 Integer
         <code>42</code> pairs with predicate <code>int?</code>, string <code>&quot;abc&quot;</code> pairs with predicate <code>string?</code>, and ratio
         <code>22/7</code> pairs with predicate <code>ratio?</code>.
 All three scalar values satisfy their respective predicates, so the validation returns
         <code>true</code>.